Colorado C-PACE Financing

 Mortgage Holder Approval

-Written permission must be given by the existing mortgage holder of the property for the C-PACE transaction to move forward.
+SWritten permission must be given by the existing mortgage holder of the property for the C-PACE transaction to move forward.
 C-PACE project developers will often lead these conversations.
 C-PACE staff members are also available to assist in discussions with the mortgage holder about the financial merits of the project and to assist with the development of consent documentation.
 This process can happen in parallel with the development of the project.

 Verify Project